Whereas any marriage in Nevada can end in divorce, only a few marriages are eligible to be annulled. The two main legal grounds for annulment are:

 - Changing the beneficiaries on retirement accounts or insurance plans;

-- Harassing each other, each other’s family, or pets; and
+- Harassing you, your family, or pets; and

 - Moving the children (if any) out of Nevada without written permission